How to Treat Gum Disease

 - Antibiotics, such as Arestin, which may help a little.

-Currently (as of early 2012), only 5 Charlotte dentists offer this exciting, effective, and comfortable treatment alternative to treat moderate and severe gum disease, and we are proud to be one of them, because we see just how awesome the results are.
+Currently (as of late 2016), only 8 Charlotte dentists offer this exciting, effective, and comfortable treatment alternative to treat moderate and severe gum disease, and we are proud to be one of them, because we see just how awesome the results are.
 We’ve been treating patients with LANAP for over 7 years now, and here is why it’s still one of my favorite things to do for patients:

 Developed by Drs.
 Robert Gregg & Delwin McCarthy, LANAP is a patented protocol.
 Their desire to provide the best for the patient means that every dentist must be thoroughly trained and licensed in the exact procedure that has been tested for years.
 In addition, LANAP is the only laser treatment for periodontitis with published literature to back it up.
 So what that means to you is that it is safe and really works.